Access Authentication Profile

 This section is used to configure basic settings for the profile.

-• MAC Allow EAP - When 802.1X Bypass is enabled, select Pass or Fail for MAC Allow EAP.
+MAC Allow EAP - When 802.1X Bypass is enabled, select Pass, Fail, No-Auth or None for MAC Allow EAP.

 No Auth/Failure/Alternate